BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Since these top-level objects can also be containers, the system can be used to build nested containment, i.e. a hierarchy.

+The root container is created as part of a system profile - each system profile has it's own root container.

 Object IDs
 ----------